ihsoft/TimberbornMods/CustomResources/README.md

 # Custom resources mod

-This mod allows loading mod's resources in some stock game fucntions.
+This mod allows loading mod's resources in some stock game functions.

 ## Background